What is Toll-Tax?

 Toll tax rates vary for different vehicles according to the size and the carriage weight of the vehicles.
 The toll tax fee also considers the purpose (personal or commercial) of the vehicle.
 Along with this, the toll tax calculation depends on the following factors-

-• For toll tax rates, the NHAI takes into account the possible damage to the road caused by heavy vehicles, which also includes the load that these vehicle carry like those of buses or trucks
+• For toll tax rates, the NHAI takes into account the possible damage to the road caused by heavy vehicles, which also includes the load that these vehicles carry like those of buses or trucks

 • In addition to the load capacity, the size of the vehicle also determines the PCU (Passenger Car Unit) upon which the toll tax is calculated